Posts Tagged ‘books’

 Posted in Book Reviews, Science | No Comments »

 Choosing a title is the fun stage of writing a book.
 The hard work over, I spend hours happily test-driving pithy, bizarre or lyrical titles.
-The great children’s titles describe some aspect of the book (plot, setting, character, etc) in utterly striking language.
-My favourites titles are: A Swiftly Tilting Planet; The Stupid’s Die; and of my own, a book of cautionary rhymes titled, Global Norman.
+The greatest children’s titles describe some aspect of the plot, setting, or character, in striking words.
+My favourites titles are A Swiftly Tilting Planet and The Stupid’s Die; and I quite like my own, Global Norman (about global warming).
 Here are some classic titles of children’s literature:

 * Character: Oliver Twist, Shrek, The Halfmen of O, Hairy Maclary from Donaldson’s Dairy, Flat Stanley